 He’ll be fine.
 I promise, the doctor said.

 politicians.
-She would remember when a doctor told her that the syringe wouldn’t hurt her because it was too tiny to cause any pain, and the opposite happened when it came in contact with her body.
+She would remember when a doctor told her that the syringe wouldn’t hurt her because it was too tiny to cause any pain, and the opposite happened when it came in contact with her bum.

 She watched the doctor leave the room with his white coat.
-She gazed at the locker and saw Olaedo’s test strip laying bare, showing a positive sign.
+Then took her gaze down the locker and saw Olaedo’s test strip laying bare, showing the positive sign.
 She figured Olaedo was

-Her face went sore like it does when she tastes something salty.
+Her face went sore like she tasted something salty.
 She feared for her son.
 She feared for

 She left a WhatsApp message for Olaedo; “Olaedo, don’t bother coming today.
 Just come

-She remembered where she left it, bit her lips, and kicked the air.
+She remembered where she left it, bit her lips and kicked the air.
 She didn’t suspect Onochie’s mother was hiding something delicate from her.

 Doctor, Will my son be alright after the surgery?
 How long will the surgery take?

 He will survive it in Jesus’ name!
+She replied alarmingly.

 At the hospital, Olaedo glowed.
-Everyone in the foyer stuck their gaze on her as she walked by.
-She was light-skinned with pink lips.
-Her hair was jet-black, parked backwards like a young schoolgirl, and her teeth were blinding white.
-She entered the ward, and on seeing Onochie, she knew something was off.
+Everyone in the foyer stared at her as she walked by.
+She was light-skinned.
+Her hair, jet-black, parked backwards in a tight rubber band, and her teeth were blinding white.
+She walked into the ward.
+When she saw Onochie, she knew something was off.

-warm conversation about the room’s ventilation, how the breeze at night reminded her of winter the last time she visited the US.
+warm conversation about the room’s ventilation, and how the breeze at night reminded her of winter in the US.

-No wonder he looked anew, Olaedo replied.
+No wonder he looked anew when I entered the room, Olaedo replied.

 You are pregnant, Ola, and you never mentioned it.
 Why?
 And now you are stressing badly,

 I’m sorry, mommy.
-I didn’t even know I was pregnant until Onochie was admitted; Olaedo responded
+I didn’t even know I was pregnant until Onochie was admitted; Olaedo

 It is well.
 It shall be fruitful this time.

 reincarnation.
-In the Igbo language, names are poetic and hold a metaphysical significance.
+In the Igbo language, names are poetic and with metaphysical heft.
 Onochie would mean that a child is born to replace he who had just faced death.

 Male children are often christened the name after the death of a paternal figure.

 back at him.
 Her eyes were red and swollen.
 Her dreams were about Onochie, cradling his son, singing lullabies and saying “Shebi, I told you that firstborns looked like their fathers?“